-Lewis Shepherd is currently Vice Chair of the national AFCEA Intelligence Committee.
-As a senior corporate executive he is known for a track-record of growing revenue in creative new channels, and for a mastery of global public policy.
-As a government early adopter his successful R&D teams have deployed radically innovative technologies for the world's most challenging missions.
-(See full bio below.)
+Lewis Shepherd's track record as a senior corporate executive demonstrates revenue growth in creative new channels, and a mastery of global public policy.
+In government service, his early-adopting R&D teams have deployed radically innovative technologies for the world's most challenging intelligence, defense, and space/counter-space missions.

-From 2007 - 2014 he led the Microsoft Institute for Advanced Technology in Governments, a global practice driving sales and services revenue by providing disruptive R&D innovations for enterprise-scale mission problems.
+He also currently serves as a Special Government Employee in the Pentagon’s Strategic Capabilities Office (SCO), and holds government clearances.
+From 2007 - 2014 Lewis led the Microsoft Institute for Advanced Technology in Governments, a global practice driving sales and services revenue by providing disruptive R&D innovations for enterprise-scale mission problems.
 The Institute answered government requests for assistance, often with practical counsel for improving operational management, and often by prototyping or deploying advanced technical solutions, such as:

 Lewis joined Microsoft in 2007 after nearly 5 years at the Defense Intelligence Agency, where he served in the Senior Executive Service with the title “Senior Technology Officer” while creating the U.S. Government’s most dynamic IT organization supporting a global intelligence-community enterprise.
 Lewis’s team at DIA built and launched multiple IC-wide standard technologies for the full U.S. and allied Intelligence Community in response to the challenges of 9/11 and multiple wars, including the well-known systems Intellipedia, A-Space, and the IC Data Layer.
 Intellipedia won the 2008 Outstanding IT Achievement in Government Award from Government Computer News, and A-Space was named one of TIME Magazine’s “Best Inventions of 2008.”